 In an effort to explain all of the in’s and out’s of the beta testing world, we previously released our free eBook: What You Need to Know About Beta Management.
-Now, to further that effort, we are building a complete What You Need to Know series to address all of the challenges that specific kinds of beta tests may present.
+Now, to further that effort, we are delivering a handful of valuable resources to address all of the challenges that specific kinds of beta tests may present.